lunduniversity/introprog-scalalib/PUBLISH.md

 # Instruction for repo maintainers

 First two sections are preparations only done once for all or once per machine.
-Last comes what is when actually publishing.
+Last comes what is done when actually publishing.

 ## Already done once and for all: Setup publication to Sonatype